microsoft/genaiops-promptflow-template/docs/Azure_devops_how_to_setup.md

 - `ENV_NAME`: This indicates the environment name, referring to the "development" or "production" or any other environment where the prompt will be deployed and used in real-world scenarios.
 - `DATA_PURPOSE`: This denotes the purpose of the data usage.
 These includes data for pull-request(pr_data), experimentation(training_data) or evaluation(test_data).
 These 3 types are supported by the template.
 - `DATA_PATH`: This points to the file path e.g. "flows/web_classification/data/data.jsonl".
 - `DATASET_NAME`: This is the name used for created Data Asset on Azure ML.
+Special characters are not allowed for naming of dataset.
+Special characters are not allowed for naming of dataset.
 - `RELATED_EXP_DATASET`: This element is used to relate data used for bulk run with the data used for evaluation.
 The value is the name of the dataset used for bulk run of standard flows.
 - `DATASET_DESC`: This provides a description for the dataset.